 Delhi is a very small village located in the state of New York.
 With a population of 3,157 people and two constituent neighborhoods, Delhi is the 454th largest community in New York.
-Much of the housing stock in Delhi was built prior to World War II, making it one of the older and more historic villages in the country.
+Delhi has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Delhi is a decidedly white-collar village, with fully 87.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Delhi is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Delhi who work in food service (23.12%), sales jobs (12.62%), and office and administrative support (8.91%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Delhi is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Delhi is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Delhi who work in food service (20.34%), sales jobs (11.48%), and office and administrative support (8.86%).

-A relatively large number of people in Delhi telecommute to their jobs.
-Overall, about 11.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.03% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Delhi is a very ethnically-diverse village.
 The people who call Delhi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delhi residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delhi include Italian, Irish, English, and Polish.
+Delhi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.82% of the village’s residents.
+Important ancestries of people in Delhi include Irish, Italian, English, and Polish.

 The most common language spoken in Delhi is English.
 Other important languages spoken here include Spanish and African languages.